section-engineering-education/engineering-education/content/articles/angular12-material-table/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites

-To follow this tutorial along, you should have:
+To follow along with this tutorial, you are required to have the following:

-- Basic knowledge of Angular, in this tutorial we'll be using Angular 12.
+- Basic knowledge of Angular.
+In this tutorial we'll be using Angular 12.
-- Some background knowledge using Angular Material will help you get started quickly.
+- Knowledge on using Angular Material.
+It will help you get started quickly.
 - A complete Angular project installed on your machine.

-### ObjectivesAngular 12 Material Table With Pagination, Filtering, Sorting
+### Objectives

-This tutorial will teach you everything you need to use Angular materials tables.
-We'll build a complete project implementing the Angular Material data table with multiple functionalities.
+This tutorial will teach you everything you need to use Angular Material tables.
+We'll build a complete project for implementing the Angular Material data table with multiple functionalities.

 ### Getting started with Angular Material
 In this section, I'll show you how to set up your Angular project to start using Angular Material.

 In your project root, open the terminal and run the following commands: